yangyutu/llm_book.github.io/llm_book/_build/html/_sources/docs/chapter_rag/advanced_rag.md

 ## GraphRAG

-Baseline RAG was created to help solve this problem, but we observe situations where baseline RAG performs very poorly.
+Traditional vector RAG was created to help solve this problem, but we observe situations where baseline RAG performs very poorly.
 For example:
-* Baseline RAG struggles to connect the dots.
+* Vector RAG struggles to connect the dots.
 This happens when answering a question requires traversing disparate pieces of information through their shared attributes in order to provide new synthesized insights.
-* Baseline RAG performs poorly when being asked to holistically understand summarized semantic concepts over large data collections or even singular large documents.
+* Vector RAG performs poorly when being asked to holistically understand summarized semantic concepts over large data collections or even singular large documents.

 To tackle these challenges for baseline RAG, **GraphRAG** [{cite:p}`edge2024local`] was proposed by Microsoft to use knowledge graphs to aid question-and-answer when reasoning about complex information.